The Tombs: Manhattan House of Detention, 1941–1974

-Manhattan Detention Complex, 1983–present
+Manhattan Detention Complex, 1983–2023

-Today, the Manhattan Detention Complex consists of a South Tower, the former Manhattan House of Detention remodeled and reopened in 1983, and a North Tower across White Street, completed in 1990.
-The complex still houses only male inmates, most of them pretrial detainees.
-The total capacity of the two buildings is nearly 900 people.
+The Manhattan Detention Complex consisted of a South Tower, the former Manhattan House of Detention remodeled and reopened in 1983, and a North Tower across White Street, completed in 1990.
+The complex housed only male inmates, most of them pretrial detainees.
+The total capacity of the two buildings was nearly 900 people.

-In the fall of 2020, the city planned to close the complex prior to the end of November 2020, according to an article in the New York Daily News.

-The current jail was named The Bernard B. Kerik Complex in December 2001 at the direction of New York City mayor Rudolph Giuliani.
+The jail was named The Bernard B. Kerik Complex in December 2001 at the direction of New York City mayor Rudolph Giuliani.
 Kerik was commissioner of the New York City Department of Corrections from 1998 to 2000 before becoming police commissioner.
-New York City mayor Michael Bloomberg ordered his name removed after he pleaded guilty to two misdemeanors in 2006, committed during his tenure as a city employee.
+New York City mayor Michael Bloomberg ordered Kerik's name removed after he pleaded guilty to two misdemeanors in 2006, committed during his tenure as a city employee.

+In 2019, the New York City Council announced plans to build four new jails citywide to replace Rikers Island, including a high-rise jail tower on the site of the Tombs.
+The New York Daily News reported that the city planned to close the complex prior to the end of November 2020.
+The demolition of the Tombs attracted criticism from landlords, local residents, and prison-reform advocates.
+Opponents claimed the redevelopment would harm local residents and businesses.
+An injunction preventing the jail tower's construction was issued by the New York Supreme Court in 2020 but was overturned the next year.
+Two artists also filed a lawsuit to preserve artwork that was displayed on the Tombs' facade, but U.S. district judge Lewis A. Kaplan declined to grant an injunction, and seven murals were subsequently removed.
+The demolition of the Tombs was finally approved in April 2023 but was paused after further objections.
+Demolition continued despite objection by local residents and was completed in August 2024.